argoproj/argo-cd/docs/user-guide/commands/argocd_app_edit.md

 ```
   -N, --app-namespace string   Only edit application in namespace
   -h, --help                   help for edit
       --source-index int       Index of the source from the list of sources of the app.
-Default index is 0.
+Default index is 0. (default -1)
 ```

 ### Options inherited from parent commands